Jsynk/Aniflect/README.md

 - Add timed counter before recording?
 - Readd support for 2.79?
 - Add ui to notify update is available
+- Add ui to notify if server or client is connected
+- Add ui to notify on is recording
+- Do something about last frame in app and blender

 ## Donate